Cautious optimization via data informativity: Problem formulation

-A common line of reasoning (see e.g., \cite{TH-RT-JF:13}) to approximate the unknown function $\hat \phi$ is the following.
-Assuming that small noise samples are more probable than large noise samples, we attempt to find a solution $\theta$ to $Y = \theta^\top\Phi +W$ for which the Frobenius norm of $W$, denoted $\norm{W}_F$, is as small as possible.
-This can be formulated as Here instead we consider bounded noise and reason with the set of functions consistent with the measurements.
+A common line of reasoning (see e.g.,~\cite{TH-RT-JF:13}) to approximate the unknown function $\hat \phi$ is the following. {Assuming that small noise samples are more probable than large noise samples, we attempt to find a solution $\theta$ to $Y = \theta^\top\Phi +W$ for which the Frobenius norm of $W$, denoted $\norm{W}_F$, is as small as possible.
+This value is attained for $\theta= (Y\Phi^\dagger)^\top$.}

+Here instead we consider bounded noise and reason with the set of functions consistent with the measurements.
 Formally, we assume that the noise conforms to a model defined by a QMI given in terms of a partitioned matrix.
 The following assumption describes the noise model.